↑

 When it comes to sweet, the best base is brown sugar.
 I often use dark brown sugar for an additional molasses flavor, which comes out even more when the dry rub starts to caramelize in heat.

-All other ingredients are the savory flavor additions.
+All other ingredients are savory flavor additions.
 Start with the must-haves like salt, black pepper, onion powder, and garlic powder.
 Then we add a few more layers of flavor from aromatic herbs like cumin and coriander.

 When it comes to paprika, which is a big and important ingredient in a dry rub, I prefer to go with smoked, especially if I’m making meats in the oven.
 If I’m cooking on a grill or in the smoker, I can easily use regular sweet paprika since there will be plenty of smokey flavor coming from the grill.